trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 Trino to Iceberg type mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The connector maps Trino types to the corresponding Iceberg types following this
+The connector maps Trino types to the corresponding Iceberg types according to the following table:
-table:

 .. list-table:: Trino to Iceberg type mapping
   :widths: 40, 60